 What contributed to your decision to become professionally registered?

-Professional registration, as a Chartered Engineer in my case, is an internationally recognised landmark in any professional career; it shows competences achieved through a combination of academic qualification and industry or research experience.
+Professional registration, as a Chartered Engineer (CEng) in my case, is an internationally recognised landmark in any professional career; it shows competences achieved through a combination of academic qualifications and industry or research experience.
 There are different routes to become professionally registered, but one criteria they all have in common is to demonstrate competence and to keep that up-to-date in order to maintain registration.

-My decision to become CEng was based on my desire to demonstrate my competence internationally and to have my commitment to keep that up-to-date recognised, in order to compete in the global engineering market.
+My decision to become a CEng was based on my desire to demonstrate my competence internationally and to have my commitment to keep that up-to-date recognised, in order to compete in the global engineering market.

 In what ways has registration benefitted your career?

-Accreditation of CEng to applicants from Italy presents some challenges since the title of “Engineer” (Ing) is legally protected in Italy and follows a slightly different scheme, however being CEng has helped me considerably in gaining recognition from clients and peers internationally.
+Accreditation of CEng to applicants from Italy presents some challenges since the title of “Engineer” (Ing) is legally protected in Italy and follows a slightly different scheme, however being a CEng has helped me considerably in gaining recognition from clients and peers internationally.
 When you move abroad from your own country your national title may not be recognised or is confusing, while professional registration is a proof of competence and illustrates to colleagues, peers and clients that you are committed to your profession.